General Conditions for Passengers of Scandlines Deutschland GmbH

 (1) For each contract of carriage, Scandlines issues a travel document to the respective passenger.
 The travel document is only valid for the date and time printed on it for the (single and, if relevant, return) crossing.
 On other crossings there is no entitlement to carriage.
 However, if another crossing is selected the passenger shall be entitled to a change in booking.
 The consequence of the change in booking shall be determined in accordance with the detailed provisions of these General Conditions of Carriage relating to cancellation by the passenger or to the rules on changes concerning the respective tariffs.

-If Scandlines issues ferry tickets with no specific date of travel, the (single) journey must be made within three months from the date of the conclusion of the contract of carriage.
-After these periods of validity, the right to carriage expires, and the passenger may only demand a refund of any fare already paid according to § 10 (termination by the passenger).
-Regarding ferry tickets for return journeys, which do not indicate the date of the return journey, the return must likewise take place within three months from the date of the conclusion of the contract of carriage.
-After this time the return right to carriage expires, any fare already paid can be refunded only (if applicable, § 10 par.
-7) according to the provisions covering the refund of unused services (§ 10 par.
-4).
+If Scandlines issues ferry tickets with no specific date of travel, the (single) journey must be made within the period of validity specified in Scandlines Ticket Terms.
+After this period of validity, the right to carriage expires, and the passenger may only demand a refund of any fare already paid according to § 11 (Cancellation and change of reservation by the passenger).
+Regarding ferry tickets for return journeys, which do not indicate the date of the return journey, the return must likewise take place within the period of validity specified in Scandlines Ticket Terms.
+After this time the return right to carriage expires, and any fare already paid can be refunded only if applicable according to § 11 par.
+3, which states the provisions covering the refund of unused services.
 In the case of open return voyages, the highest price in the relevant carriage rate within the period of the validity of the ticket shall always apply for the calculation of the carriage charge.
 If a booking is altered to a specific departure time up to one calendar day before departure, the difference in the amount will be refunded.
 If a booking alteration is not made up to one calendar day before departure, no refund will be given.

 (2) The time restrictions under par.
 1 of this Section do not apply to travel documents, vouchers etc. which are explicitly designated as “open”, the validity of which is determined in accordance with the statutory regulations.